 Important Information About Loan Disbursement:

 - Financial Aid Funds – Financial aid funds are not disbursed until after the start of the semester.
-Early applicants (those who apply by March 1) should have their accounts paid and remaining funds disbursed to them by the end of the first week of school.
+Early applicants (those who apply by March 1) should have their accounts paid and remaining funds disbursed to them after the first week of school.
 Late applicants will be processed as completed and may not have their accounts paid and funds disburse until several weeks into the semester.
 You must come prepared to meet your financial obligations (to pay account balances and to cover your book and other living expenses) during the first several weeks of school, as all funds may not be ready for disbursement at the start of the semester.